Spcman/stable-diffusion-m1/_posts/2022-11-19-diffusers-stable-diffusion-inpainting-jupyter-mac.md

 date:   2022-11-19
 ---

 For this one we need to download the Hugging Face [Stable-Diffusion-Inpainting Model](https://huggingface.co/runwayml/stable-diffusion-inpainting).
-You need to read/accept the licence, download it and place in your models folder.
+You need to read/accept the licence, download the repository and place in your models folder.
 I suggest you get this this using `git lfs install` then
 `git clone https://huggingface.co/runwayml/stable-diffusion-inpainting` .
 This will download the model checkpoint and associated files needed to make the following code block to work.

 ```python